Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/01/experimenting-with-antigravity.md

 It did a fair bit of analysis on this to determine what was in the original file and which parts needed to move.
 This took longer than doing it myself manually as I could see I just needed to cut all text from the "2025" heading onwards, and paste it in the new file.

 It added a link to the events page to point people to the archive.
 I didn't ask for this, but it was well anticipated.
+The link was incorrect as it pointed to the `.md` file and was missing the relative path.

 ```text
 Can we set the frontmatter on events-archive.md so the page doesn't appear in the main navigation.
 I'm using Astro Accelerator and there's a frontmatter item navMenu: false for this.